 Human Resources is an internal service department and our customers are other City departments.
 Our job is to provide the support they need to assist them in accomplishing their service objectives, and to ensure that salaries, benefits and working conditions are competitive enough to attract, retain and motivate our employees.

-The Human Resources Department is organized into five bureaus: Executive Office, Personnel Operations, Labor Relations, and Risk Management.
+The Human Resources Department is organized into three bureaus asside from the Executive Office (not a bureau): Personnel Operations, Labor Relations, and Risk Management.
 Access the organizational chart.

 This Bureau enables the Director of Human Resources to provide department-wide management, support and oversight of the Employee Benefits and Administration.